cmakk/four-card-feature-section/README.md

 - I practiced both CSS Flexbox and Grid.
 - I learned when to use "vh" vs "%" and when to use "max-width" vs "width".
+- I practiced Handlebars again, this time incorporating classes into it as well.